Craven Cottage: Modern times

 The current stadium was one of the Premier League's smallest grounds at the time of Fulham's relegation at the end of the 2013–14 season (it was third-smallest, after the KC Stadium and the Liberty Stadium).
-Much admired for its fine architecture, the stadium has recently hosted a few international games, mostly including Australia.
+Much admired for its fine architecture, the stadium has hosted some international games in recent decades, mostly including Australia.
 This venue is suitable for Australia because most of the country's top players are based in Europe, and West London has a significant community of expatriate Australians.
 Also, Greece vs. South Korea was hosted on 6 February 2007.
 In 2011 Brazil played Ghana, in an international friendly, months after hosting the Women's Champions League final.

 Craven Cottage often hosts other events such as 5-a-side football tournaments and weddings.
 Some have Sunday Lunch at the Riverside restaurant or the 'Cottage Cafe' on non-match days.
 Craven Cottage hosted the Oxbridge Varsity Football match annually between 1991 and 2000 and again in 2003, 2006 (the same day as the 'Boat Race'), 2008, 2009, and 2014 as well as having a Soccer Aid warm-up match in 2006.
 The half-time entertainment includes the SW6ers (previously called The Cravenettes) which are a group of female cheerleaders.
-Other events have included brass bands, Michael Jackson (although just walking on the pitch, as opposed to performing), Travis playing, Arabic dancing, keepie uppie professionals and presentational awards.
+Other events have included brass bands, Travis playing, Arabic dancing, keepie uppie professionals and presentational awards.
 Most games also feature the 'Fulham flutter', a half-time draw; and a shoot-out competition of some kind, usually involving scoring through a 'hoop' or 'beat the goalie'.
 On the first home game of the season, there is a carnival where Fulham fans are encouraged to attend in black-and-white colours.

 The revived Fulham F.C.
 Women and reserve teams occasionally play home matches at the Cottage.
 Other than this, they generally play at the club's training ground at Motspur Park.
 Craven Cottage is known by several affectionate nicknames from fans, including: The (River) Cottage, The Fortress (or Fortress Fulham), Thameside, The Friendly Confines, SW6, Lord of the Banks, The House of Hope, The Pavilion of Perfection, The 'True' Fulham Palace and The Palatial Home.
 The Thames at the banks of the Cottage is often referred to as 'Old Father' or The River of Dreams.